petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/wiki/developer-guide/wiki-api-basics.md

    All DXP/Portal instances come with a default Wiki node called `Main`.
 This node is shown in the above output, along with any nodes you've created.
    ```

-1. Execute the `WikiNode_PUT_ById` shell script or Java class using the Wiki node ID for its parameter.
+1. Execute `WikiNode_PUT_ById` using the Wiki node ID for its parameter.
 This replaces the details of the specified Wiki node with the details provided in the API call.

    **For cURL:**